usc-psychsim/rddl2psychsim/README.md

   - the distribution is approximated via a Normal distribution $\mathcal{N}(\lambda,\sqrt{\hat{\lambda}})$, where $\hat{\lambda}$ is the expected rate of Poisson distributions for this domain.
 This parameter can be defined via  `poisson_exp_rate{INT_VAL}` in the `requirements` section
   - due to this approximation, sampling from the distribution might return a value in $\mathbb{R}$ rather than $\mathbb{N}$, so further adjustments might be required

+## State and Action Constraints

+The converter supports state and action constraints as defined in the `state-action-constraints` section.
+However, these are treated as *assertions* rather than something that the converter uses to actively constrain PsychSim dynamics, features, etc.

+Constraints involving constants / non-fluents are verified at conversion time, while other constraints, possibly involving actions, are verified by calling the `verify_constraints()` method of the converter object.

+If the converter constructor is invoked with `const_as_assert=True` (default), then an `AssertionError` is thrown whenever a constraint is unsatisfied, otherwise a message is sent via `logging.info`.